jcguerra46/REACT-API-RestFul-CRUD/README.md

 React API RestFul with Axios, Bootstrap 4 and MockApi

-You can see demo app [here](https://stupefied-khorana-6b4742.netlify.com/) on netlify.
+Demo: You can see [React API RestFul CRUD](https://react-api-restful-crud.netlify.com/) on netlify.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).